Great Girls are a network of amazing women of all ages and from all walks of life who connect with each other on a deeper level.

 What has your vision grown into?

 It became clear to me that the first thing women enjoyed was having a way to meet each other.
 From that, we realized that they wanted more substance to keep coming.
-We designed it to be two gatherings a year, early spring and fall.
-The numbers kept growing and our 6th one had 100 women paid to attend, even though only around 80 actually showed up—which is more than double the first attendance.
+We started it with two gatherings a year, early spring and fall.
+We regularly average 60 to 80 women at our public events.

 Isn’t the term “Networking” overused and somewhat superficial?